Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 Evaluators are custom or prebuilt classes or functions that are designed to measure the quality of the outputs from language models or generative AI applications.

-Evaluators are made available via [azure-ai-evaluation][azure_ai_evaluation] SDK for local experience and also in [Evaluator Library][evaluator_library] in Azure AI Studio for using them in the cloud.
+Evaluators are made available via [azure-ai-evaluation][azure_ai_evaluation] SDK for local experience and also in [Evaluator Library][evaluator_library] in Azure AI Foundry for using them in the cloud.

 More details on built-in and custom evaluators can be found [here][evaluators].